tryton/trytond/doc/ref/fields.rst

    The values are :class:`~trytond.pyson.PYSON` statements that is evaluated with the values of the record.

-.. attribute:: Field.select

-   If ``True``, the content of the field is indexed.

 .. attribute:: Field.on_change

    A set of field names.